Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 Gaps vs Kobo

-• Massive catalog of ebooks, broad genre coverage.
+• Massive catalog of ebooks with broad genre coverage.

-• Deep integration into Amazon’s ecosystem (purchases, Prime, device sync, Audible).
+• Deep integration into Amazon’s ecosystem (e.g. purchases, Prime, device sync, Audible).

-• Mature reading apps and eReaders; strong device and content tie-in.
+• Mature reading apps and eReaders with strong device and content tie-in.

 • Filters/browsing, recommendations, user reviews, highlights, and more.